trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 -- IPV6 (needed for DOH & DOT to work (later on in guide) if using ipv6 setup with everything) --

-Go to "Internet Protocol Version 6(TCP/IPv6)" Enter pi's ipv6 address in `Preferred DNS` server (to get it enter `ifconfig` in pi's terminal and look for the first inet6 address.
-For example 2803:1500:e00:c6e:5767:c362:b727:376f)
+Go to "Internet Protocol Version 6(TCP/IPv6)" Enter pi's ipv6 address in `Preferred DNS` server (to get it enter `ifconfig` in pi's terminal and look for the second inet6 address(link).
+For example fe80::1179:a6ab:ae4e:ab12 )

 <p align="center">
  <img src="https://i.imgur.com/8gsDk3z.jpg">